-- Evaluated the suitability of the valuation methodology used across the portfolio and tested the inputs and assumptions including capitalisation rates, occupancy levels and maintainable earnings. - Held inquiries of management to assess: - The inputs and assumptions used in valuations at 30 June 2021. - Asset specific matters that are factored in the valuations such as major development activity. - Conducted site visits to selected assets to understand asset specific adjustments factored in the valuation. - Assessed the qualifications, competence and objectivity of the independent valuation experts used by the Group. - Involved our real estate valuation specialists to: - Review and assess a sample of external property valuations. - Assist with the assessment of capitalisation rates adopted by management across the portfolio . - Assessed whether the valuations appropriately considered the impact of COVID-19. - Assessed appropriateness of disclosures included in the financial report, particularly those in relation to investment property valuation.
+- Evaluated the appropriateness of the valuation methodology used across the portfolio by the Group and tested the inputs and assumptions including capitalisation rates, occupancy levels and maintainable earnings. - Held inquiries of management to assess the inputs and assumptions used in the valuations at 30 June 2022. - Assessed the qualifications, competence and objectivity of the independent valuation experts used by the Group. - Involved our real estate valuation specialists to: - Review and assess a sample of external property valuations completed by the Group's independent valuation experts. - Assist with the assessment of capitalisation rates adopted by the Group across the portfolio. - Assessed the adequacy of disclosures included in the Notes to the financial report.